-Fig. 20 shows that the five benchmarks that show a significant difference in the performance improvement of runahead (vpr, mcf, parser, vortex, bzip2) when wrong-path memory references are not modeled spend a very significant portion of their fetch cycles on the wrong path and fetch and execute a significant percentage of instructions on the wrong path.
-In mcf, 20 percent of all executed instructions are wrong-path memory instructions.
-In the baseline processor without runahead execution, 10 percent of all executed instructions are wrong-path memory instructions for mcf, as shown in Fig. 1.
+Figure 19 shows that the five benchmarks that show significant difference in the performance improvement of runahead (vpr, mcf, parser, vortex, bzip2) when wrong-path memory references are not modeled spend a very significant portion of their fetch cycles on the wrong path and fetch and execute a significant percentage of instructions on the wrong path.
+In mcf, 20% of all executed instructions are wrong-path instructions.
+In the baseline processor without runahead execution 10% of all executed instructions are wrong-path instructions, as shown in Figure 1.
 Hence, runahead execution significantly increases the number of wrong-path references executed in mcf.
 This is true also for vpr, parser, vortex, and bzip2.
 Not modeling these references, which provide useful prefetching benefits, results in the underestimation of the performance improvement of runahead execution.